 As we mentioned earlier, although you lose some of the convenience afforded by a slightly-faster heating and cooking time, with an electric pressure cooker you also gain a great deal:

 - Integrated Cooking Timer.
 You can tell the electric pressure cooker how long a recipe requires cooking for, add your ingredients, and walk away.
 The timer will countdown, ensuring that your food is cooked to perfection every single time.
+But don’t be afraid.
+It’s really easy to convert stovetop recipes to electric pressure cooker.

 - Smart Scheduling.
 As if the above wasn’t already convenient enough, many modern electric pressure cookers will allow you to go one step further than telling the device how long to cook for: you can also tell them when you’d like the cooking to start!
 For a meal that doesn’t contain easily-spoiled foods like meat and dairy, you can generally set a delayed start of up to 12-hours in many cases so that you can easily coordinate the automatic cooking (and subsequent eating!) around the rest of your day.